 Sure, it’s natural to compare yourself to others.
 But the next time you’re on Facebook scrolling through your college friends’ photos of bliss, take a step back if those feelings of jealousy creep up.
 Recognize that you are likely comparing apples to oranges, which isn’t a fair comparison by any standards.

 By keeping things in perspective, you allow Reiki energy to work with the law of attraction.
 When we raise our vibrations to match the frequency of where we want to be in our life, we are able to see and feel positive shifts moving in that direction so much more quickly.
 This also allows for the momentum of favorable events to continue as those “off” moments won’t last very long as soon as your perspective changes.
 Regardless of the changes occurring around you or in your life, you can always change the way you look at things.

 If you can’t seem to get out of that funk, even if you weren’t going down that rabbit hole of comparison, ask yourself, “What is the lesson that I can learn from this?”
 There’s always a silver lining even if you don’t see it right away!

-Eve Sengkeo loves helping busy women achieve mind, body and spiritual wellness.
-As a Reiki Master, she inspires other women through writing about her setbacks, comebacks, and all the lessons learned in between.
-Her mission is to help more women thrive in the silver linings of life through her website SilverLinedDays.com.
-For her latest Reiki tips, connect with Eve on her Facebook page https://www.facebook.com/SilverLinedDays/ !.
+Eve Sengkeo loves helping others achieve mind, body and spiritual wellness.
+As a Reiki Master, she inspires people through writing about her setbacks, comebacks, and all the lessons learned in between.